Thanks to our support, this little girl has a loving home and can attend school (photo: SOS archives).

 Due to its geographical location, Lebanon has often been affected by Middle Eastern conflicts.
 It has received several large waves of Palestinian refugees; an estimated 400,000 live in Lebanon.
 Most recently, around one million refugees have arrived from Syria.

 A country recovering from years of conflict faces new challenges

 Until the outbreak of civil war in 1975, Lebanon had one of the strongest and most developed economies in the region with an important banking and commercial sector and a growing industrial sector.
 The civil war and subsequent conflicts led to the destruction of many factories and companies and the collapse of foreign investment.
 After the fighting ceased in the early 1990s, the country lived through a period of stability, but was again badly affected by violence in 2006.
 A quarter of a million people were displaced, over one thousand people, mostly civilians, were killed, and infrastructure was damaged.

 Since the Syrian war started in 2011, the Lebanese population has been living through increasingly difficult times; political tensions and security challenges have led to a fall in economic growth.
 There is also little investment in basic infrastructure, like electricity, transport and the provision of safe drinking water.

-Over 1.3 million Syrian refugees are officially registered in Lebanon (UNHCR, August 2015).
+Nearly one million Syrian refugees are officially registered in Lebanon (UNHCR, April 2018).
 The country has the world's largest percentage of refugees.
-Most of these refugees end up living in urban areas; thousands have found some kind of shelter in the camps of Sabra and Shatila near Beirut.
+Most of these refugees end up living in urban areas.
 They squat in overcrowded conditions, often in the ruins of houses and have no access to toilets and clean water.

 Children in Lebanon are in urgent need of protection